"

 5. What is the difference between a heat rash and an allergic reaction?

-Heat rash, also known as prickly heat or miliaria, is caused by blocked sweat ducts and typically manifests as small, itchy red bumps on the skin's surface.
-It is a localized skin condition that occurs in response to heat and sweat.
+Heat rash, also known as prickly heat or miliaria, is caused by clogged sweat glands and appears as small, irritating red bumps on the skin.
+This specific skin condition is caused by heat and sweat.

 It's important to note that while heat rash and allergic reactions can both cause skin rashes, they have different underlying causes and may require different treatment approaches.
 If you suspect an allergic reaction, it is advisable to seek medical attention for proper diagnosis and management.